hitoshi-watase/sercrod/docs/reference/directives/prevent-default.md

 Use inside event handlers:

-- When you define `@event` handlers, Nablla evaluates expressions in the normal template scope.
+- When you define `@event` handlers, Sercrod evaluates expressions in the normal template scope.
 - The directive’s only responsibility is to add the preventive listeners; it does not change how event handler expressions are evaluated.

 #### Use with event handlers and modifiers

-`*prevent-default` is designed to complement Nablla’s event attributes:
+`*prevent-default` is designed to complement Sercrod’s event attributes:

 - With `@submit`: